fashberg/WThermostatBeca/Flashing.md

 ![Flashing connection](docs/Flashing_Tywe3S_Detail.jpg)

 ## 3. Remove the power supply from thermostat during all flashing steps
-Flasing will fail, if the thermostat is still powered during this operation.
+Flashing will fail if the thermostat is still powered up during this operation.

 ## 4. Backup the original firmware
 Don't skip this.
 In case of malfunction you need the original firmware.
 Tasmota has also a great tutorial for the right esptool commands: https://github.com/arendst/Sonoff-Tasmota/wiki/Esptool.
 So the backup command is: